 Academic Access to COSO Frameworks Benefits Professors and Students Alike

-As part of its educational mission, the American Accounting Association (AAA) in a joint initiative with The Committee of Sponsoring Organizations of the Treadway Commission (COSO), provides online access to COSO’s frameworks and guidance to faculty and students at post-secondary academic institutions.
+As part of its educational mission, the American Accounting Association (AAA) in a joint initiative with The Committee of Sponsoring Organizations of the Treadway Commission (COSO), continues to provide online access to COSO’s frameworks and guidance to faculty and students at post-secondary academic institutions.

 COSO believes that understanding its frameworks and guidance, including the Internal Control—Integrated Framework (2013) and how to use them, is of critical importance to organizations.